Sybillian/bw-overlay/README.md

 Changes:
-* Adds an icon for each map in the map selector.
+* Adds an icon for most maps in the map selector.
 * Adds a more visible texture for knockback sticks.
 * Adds a more visible texture for Iron Golem spawn eggs.
 * Makes TNT explosion particles much more transparent.